amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 ##### **April Growth Spike - 110 new customers – no active promotion**

 This spike is interesting because there was no promotion running that week.
 The previous campaign (Spring Flash Sale) was on 6 April.

-Possible explanations:
--	Delayed conversion from the Spring promotion
--	Customers taking time to decide
--	Seasonal demand (Spring wardrobe refresh)
+Possible explanations are delayed conversion from the Spring promotion ,customers taking time to decide or seasonal demand (Spring wardrobe refresh).

-This suggests that promotions may not create immediate spikes only — they can generate a lag effect.
-Attribution shouldn’t be limited to the exact campaign week.
+This suggests that promotions may not create immediate spikes only, they can generate a lag effect.

 ##### **May Growth Spike - Mid-Season Clearance (30% discount)**